stellashen/cross-off/README.md

 A task has a "completed" field (true/false).
 When a new task is created, it is set to the default value `completed: false`.
 So a new task is always under 'Todos'.

 After we check a task, it will be moved to display under "Completed".
 Three things need to happen after that:

-Goal 1.
-Update the task in the database to have `completed: true`.
+**Goal 1.
+Update the task in the database to have `completed: true`.**

-Goal 2.
-Render the task with a different style (grayed out, crossed off).
+**Goal 2.
+Render the task with a different style (grayed out, crossed off).**

-Goal 3.
-Re-render the current list component to display the tasks in their correct positions (that is, a completed task should display under "Completed").
+**Goal 3.
+Re-render the current list component to display the tasks in their correct positions (that is, a completed task should display under "Completed").**

-After we uncheck a task, it will be moved back to "Todos".
+Similarly, after we uncheck a task, it will be moved back to "Todos".

 View sample state here: [Sample State - CrossOff wiki](https://github.com/stellashen/cross-off/wiki/sample-state)